zeachco/webpack-production-setup/README.md

 npm run build #creates a production ready build
 ```

-## Or abstract the files from the structure
+## Or abstract the files from the structure (still working on it, might not work everwhere)
 From your project, run `npm install -D webpack-production-setup` then
 in your `webpack.config.js` write
 ```javascript